 For more sophisticated and advanced quality control of Tongkat Ali, chromatographic fingerprint technology is also now adopted by selected extraction facilities in Malaysia to assess the quality of Tongkat Ali during preliminary selection (i.e. right after harvesting) before the root undergoes the extraction process.

 This form of standardization beyond marketing gimmicks of 200:1, 100:1 and 50:1 have undoubtedly strengthened the reputation of Tongkat Ali or Long Jack among consumers in the marketplace.
-These stringent quality steps are what distinguishes a premium Tongkat Ali extract from the common Tongkat Ali products found in the market.
+These stringent quality steps are what distinguishes a premium Tongkat Ali extract from the common Tongkat Ali products found in the market, especially in Amazon!

-Under normal circumstances, Tongkat Ali plant can grow as high as 15 meters, about five to six times the average height of humans.
-Despite the demand for Tongkat Ali being on an exponential rise, the plant grows at a steadily slow rate, making it a rarity among traditional herbal connoisseurs.
+Given the right conditions, Yellow Tongkat Ali plants can grow as high as 15 meters, about five to six times the average height of humans.
 The root is yellowish in nature, and requires manual hand tools to unearth the roots from the ground.

 If you are an enthusiast, the expected potential yield for fresh Tongkat Ali roots per plant from an open field is between 0.75 to 1.7 kg.
 This is the estimated yield from Tongkat Ali plants, harvested 4 to 5 years after planting.
 Well, some roots can weigh as much as 4 kilos depending on age.